The ARC of Support: Manager-as-Collaborator

 Voice and Choice!

 After analysing the data, we were surprised by two things.
 First, only 4 employees said anything about money!
 This was reassuring for the CEO because it indicated the company was paying people well enough to minimise it as a demotivating factor.
+Second, & more interestingly, the thing employees were most keen to see was improved interpersonal communication.
+More specifically, they wanted more voice & choice - a better chance of getting their voices heard, along with more opportunities to influence company decision-making.

 Helpfully, the employees gave lots of specific examples, which made it easy to present a series of recommendations to the company, along with a one-page summary that they could distribute internally (to show employees their voices had been heard).